MattDanner/SlashPet/README.md

 # SlashPet

-Basic add to reintroduce '/pet' functionality to Classic WoW.
+Basic addon to reintroduce '/pet' functionality to Classic WoW.
 Should work on any version.